freedomofpress/encryption-works/encryption_works.md

 ### Browsing Habits

-Here are some further tips to enhance your security and privacy while using the Tor browser.
+Here are some further tips to enhance your security and privacy while using the Tor Browser.
 Some tips, such as disabling flash, are good advice for any web browser.

 - Use Tor's new [Security Slider](https://blog.torproject.org/blog/tor-browser-45-released) feature.
 This allows you some control over your Tor experience based on your threat model.
 Generally speaking, we recommend setting it to "Medium-High."
 - Be careful of unencrypted sites, ones which begin with "HTTP" rather than "HTTPS."
 Tor anonymizes your Internet traffic but unencrypted connections can still be eavesdropped on between the final node and the Internet server.